untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

 - `Custom Tier Radii`: override the profile-derived streaming/unload radii and priority for each semantic tier.
 - `Generate HLOD` / `Generate LOD`: create simplified distance assets.
-  Not separately re-baked even when `Bake Materials` is on — they reuse the full-detail tile's export, which is baked.
+  They reuse the full-detail tile's export rather than re-baking anything.
 - `Custom Rep Ranges`: override the normalized LOD1/LOD2/HLOD switch distances and reduction ratios instead of the scene-profile defaults.
 - `Compress Geometry`: LZ4-compress tile vertex/index chunks.
-- `Bake Materials` / `Bake Resolution` / `Use Bake Cache`: same as the model exporter, above.
-Applies to full-detail tile and shared-bucket payloads only.
 - `Bake Color Management` / `Color LUT Size`: same as the model exporter, above; the LUT is referenced from the tiled scene manifest's `colorLUT` key.